ShareTrace: Contact Tracing with the Actor Model: Evaluation

 \subsubsection{Efficiency}

-Prior to measuring scalability and real-world performance, we observed the effects of send tolerance and transmission rate on the efficiency of risk propagation.
-As ground truth, we used the maximum number of updates for a given transmission rate.
-Figure \ref{fig:efficiency} indicates that a send tolerance of $\gamma = 0.6$ consistently permits 99\% of the possible updates.
-Beyond $\gamma = 0.6$, however, the transmission rate has considerable impact on the number of updates, regardless of the graph.
-As noted in Section \ref{sec:reachability}, send tolerance allows us to quantify the trade-off between completeness and efficiency.
-Thus, a send tolerance of $\gamma = 0.6$ optimizes for both criteria.
-Unlike the number of updates, Figure \ref{fig:efficiency} shows a more variable relationship with respect to runtime and number of messages.
-While, in general, transmission rate (send tolerance) has a direct (resp. inverse) relationship with runtime and number of messages, the graph topology seems to have an impact on this fact.
-Namely, the LFRG displayed relatively less variability across send tolerance and transmission rate than the RGG and CSFG, which is the cause for the large interquartile ranges.
-For this reason, it is useful to consider the lower quartile $Q_1$, the median $Q_2$, and the upper quartile $Q_3$ for ``typical'' performance.
-For transmission rate $\alpha = 0.8 $ and send tolerance $\gamma = 0.6$, risk propagation demonstrates notable improvement in efficiency with $(Q_{1}, Q_{2}, Q_{3}) = (0.13, 0.13, 0.46)$ for normalized runtime and $(Q_{1}, Q_{2}, Q_{3}) = (0.13, 0.15, 0.44)$ for normalized number of messages.
+Prior to measuring scalability and real\hyp{}world performance, we observed how the send coefficient $\scoeff$ and transmission rate $\trate$ affect risk\hyp{}propagation efficiency.
+As ground truth for a given $\trate$, we used the maximum update count. \Cref{fig:efficiency} indicates that $\scoeff = 0.6$ permitted 99\% of the possible updates.
+Beyond $\scoeff = 0.6$, however, the transmission rate had considerable impact, regardless of the network.
+As noted in \Cref{sec:reachability}, the send coefficient quantifies the trade\hyp{}off between accuracy and efficiency; $\scoeff = 0.6$ optimized for both criteria.
+Herein, ``default parameters'' refers to $\trate = 0.8$ and $\scoeff = 0.6$.

+Unlike the update count, \Cref{fig:efficiency} shows a more variable relationship with respect to runtime and message count.
+While, in general, $\trate$ (resp. $\scoeff$) had a direct (resp. inverse) relationship with runtime and message count, the network topology seems to have an impact.
+Namely, LFRGs displayed less variability across $\trate$ and $\scoeff$ values than RGGs and CSFGs, which is the cause for the large interquartile ranges.
+Therefore, it is useful to consider the lower quartile $Q_1$, the median $Q_2$, and the upper quartile $Q_3$.
+With default parameters, risk propagation is more efficient with $(Q_1, Q_2, Q_3) = (0.13, 0.13, 0.46)$ normalized runtime and $(Q_1, Q_2, Q_3) = (0.13, 0.15, 0.44)$ normalized message count.